 Cucumbers are rehydrating and filled with vitamin B. It’s no wonder this strawberry cucumber limeade is a non-alcoholic summer drink for a light picnic.

-Fresh fruit are a must during summer.
+Fresh fruit is a must during summer.
 This fruit salad is bursting with color and a rich mixture of flavors.
 It’s topped with a sweet honey lime, offering a complex palette.

 Yum!
 Right?!
 This is seriously delicious picnic food.
 Did you find a few recipes that you’ll add to your picnic basket?
 I know I did.
 I can’t wait to take the family for a picnic on the beach soon.